Tax incentives and/or other incentives for drivers of electric vehicles in Monroe.

 Publicly and privately owned PEVs may charge at state office locations if the vehicles are used for state business, conducting business with the state, or as commuter vehicles.
 Additionally, contingent upon funding, the state must install electrical outlets suitable for charging PEVs in each of the state's fleet parking and maintenance facilities as well as every state-operated highway rest stop.
 The Washington Department of Enterprise Services may report to the governor and the legislature on the amount of electricity consumed and the number of PEVs using state-owned charging equipment if it represents a significant cost to the state.
 (Reference Revised Code of Washington 43.01.250, 43.19.648, and 47.38.075)

 The Washington Transportation Commission (Commission) studied the feasibility of transitioning from a fuel tax to a road user assessment system in the state.
 In 2012, the Commission conducted a limited scope pilot project to test the feasibility of this new system as it applies to PEVs.
 For the results of this evaluation, see the Washington State Department of Transportation report.
 The Commission began a year-long pilot project in fall 2017.
 On January 13, 2020, the Commission submitted a report of findings and recommendations to the governor, state legislature, and the U.S. Department of Transportation.
-The governor and state legislature will decide if a road usage charge will be implemented.
+The state legislature directed the Commission to further study aspects of the road usage charge program.
 For more information, see the Commission Road Usage Charge Assessment website.

-The retail sales and state use tax of 6.5% does not apply to the sale or lease of new or used passenger vehicles, light-duty trucks, and medium-duty passenger vehicles that are exclusively powered by an alternative vehicle fuel or are capable of running solely on electricity for at least 30 miles.
-Eligible alternative fuels are natural gas, propane, hydrogen, and electricity.
+The retail sales and state use tax of 6.5% does not apply to the sale or lease of new or used passenger vehicles, light-duty trucks, and medium-duty passenger AFVs.
+AFVs powered by natural gas, propane, hydrogen, and electricity are eligible.
 Vehicles must not have a selling price plus trade-in property value that exceeds $45,000 for new vehicles and $30,000 for used vehicles.
 The maximum eligible amount for used purchased or leased vehicles is $16,000.
 The maximum eligible amounts for new purchased or leased vehicles are as follows:

 |Through July 31, 2021||$25,000|